ycrc/ycrc.github.io/docs/clusters/bouchet.md

 ![Edward Bouchet](/img/edward-bouchet.jpg){: .cluster-portrait}

 Yale [recently joined the Massachusetts Green High Performance Computing Center (MGHPCC)](https://research.computing.yale.edu/about/yale-joins-mghpcc), a not-for-profit, state-of-the-art data center dedicated to computationally-intensive research.
 We are pleased to announce our first installation at MGHPCC will be a new HPC cluster called Bouchet.
-Bouchet is named for Edward Bouchet (1852-1918), the first self-identified African American to earn a doctorate from an American university, a PhD in physics at Yale University in 1876.
+Bouchet is named for [Dr. Edward Bouchet](https://en.wikipedia.org/wiki/Edward_Bouchet) (1852-1918), the first self-identified African American to earn a doctorate from an American university, a PhD in physics at Yale University in 1876.

 - - -